A Midsummer Night's Dream on the big screen description

 The presentation of A Midsummer Night’s Dream has been made possible by the Adelaide Festival Chairman’s Circle, the Adelaide Festival Opera Donor Circle (Leading Patron Maureen Wheeler AO) and MM Electrical.

-Taryn Fiebig's and Teddy Tahu Rhodes's performances are supported by Peter McKee and Pamela McKee.
+The performances by Sally-Anne Russell and Teddy Tahu Rhodes have been supported by Peter McKee and Pamela McKee